justinchoi001/liferay-learn-0/docs/en/02-getting-started/05-overview-of-the-dxp-cloud-development-workflow.md

 The source for new code additions must be added to folders at the root of the
 repository:

--   The `modules` folder for new modules
+* The `modules` folder for new modules
--   The `themes` folder for custom themes
+* The `themes` folder for custom themes
--   The `wars` folder for exploded WARs
+* The `wars` folder for exploded WARs

 When the build is deployed, code changes in any of these locations are automatically compiled and added to the Liferay DXP service.

 ### Compiled Additions

-You can add compiled additions (e.g., pre-built JARs or LPKGs) to a service's `deploy` folder.
-When the build deploys to an environment, these files are copied to the corresponding folder within `$LIFERAY_HOME` (depending on the file type).
+You can add compiled files (e.g., pre-built JARs or LPKGs) to a service's `deploy` folder.
+When the build is deployed to an environment, these files are copied to the corresponding folder within `$LIFERAY_HOME` (depending on the file type).
 For example, adding a JAR file to `lcp/liferay/deploy/common/` will result in the file being copied to